Nola-Developer-Incubator/MardiGrasParadeGame/scripts/archived/README.md

 Files moved to: `scripts/archived/binbackup/`

 If this archive needs to be reverted, restore files from git history or from `scripts/archived/binbackup/` and update the scripts accordingly.

+# Archived: scripts/archived/README.md

+This README has been archived.
+The canonical documentation and playtest link are in the top-level `README.md`.

+See: ../.. /README.md